Linux Remote Desktop Access

 RustDesk: The new kid on the block

-I had difficulties getting RustDesk to work as a service in NixOS, but I finally managed.
+But I had difficulties getting RustDesk to work as a service in NixOS, and I finally managed, so I’ll leaving this information here.
+I was self-hosting the server part so was fully self-hosted also for rustdesk.

 I could not find any clear info about where/how rustdesk stores passwords, so I’m assuming it is in clear text somewhere (please let me know if I’m wrong).